STATE BOARD FOR

 AMENDATORY SECTION (Amending Order 3, filed 6/19/69)

-districts that offer instruction in more than one location shall
+instruction in more than one location shall establish reasonable rules

-penalty or additional cost above the normal tuition, special
+of students without penalty or additional cost above the normal tuition,

 at any single campus or college therein.